-Diples are sweet fried honey rolls that are served with generous dustings of cinnamon and ground nutmeg.
+Diples are sweet fried honey rolls that are served with a generous dusting of cinnamon and ground nutmeg.
 You will find street vendors in Syntagma, Monastiraki, and other central Athenian neighbourhoods serving diples during Christmas in Athens.

-I really like to have Tsoureki for breakfast with a cup of espresso.
+Tsoureki is great to have for breakfast with a cup of espresso or strong Greek coffee.
 During Christmas in Athens, many of the bakeries coat their tsoureki in chocolate and elaborate Christmas figures made from icing sugar.

 Athens boasts a wonderfully diverse nightlife scene.
 Scratch beneath the Greek capital’s gritty and edgy exterior and you will find eclectic speakeasies, chic cocktail bars that overlook the Acropolis, and elegant jazz lounges.

-Little Kook is a charming coffee shop in Psiri that is beloved by tourists and Athenians alike.
+Little Kook (Karaiskaki 17) is the perfect place to get into the Christmas spirit in Athens.
+This is a charming coffee shop in Psiri that is beloved by tourists and Athenians alike.
 The store is filled with “over the top” festive decorations all year round.

 Miran and Karamanlidika are two particular deli shops worth stopping by in Evripidou.
 Equally interesting is the Greek delicatessen Yolenis in Kolonaki which sells charming Greek hampers filled with melomakarona biscuits, sugar cookies, oils, and other delights.

-If you find yourself wanting to grab a spot of lunch in Psiri, Noel is worth checking out.
+If you find yourself wanting to grab a spot of brunch in Athens, Noel is worth checking out.
 The menu focuses on traditional Greek/Mediterranean classics with a gourmet twist.